pdp7/wickerlib/templates/teensy-lc/README.md

 1. Go to PCBNew and import the new netlist.
 1. Delete the silk note and silk text if you want.
 The silk is not a part of the footprint.
 1. Lay out your board!
 The footprint is already in place, but it is not locked so you can move it around.
+1. Draw the board outline on the Edge Cuts layer.
 1. You can upload the .kicad_pcb file directly to oshpark.com to check the preview images.

 ### Test Board